mindsphere/mindsphere-node-sdk-examples/README.md

 ## 3 - Host Node Sample Project on MindSphere
+MindSphere provides two ways to host an application - `Cloud Foundry Hosted` and `Self Hosted`.
+For `Cloud Foundry Hosted` see 3A - 1 and for `Self Hosted` see 3A-2.

 ### 3A - 1 : Upload app to CloudFoundry and fetch app URL

 The following steps describe way to deploy Node Sample Project on Cloud Foundry.
 If you want to host your own application then skip to step 3(Push the App to CloudFoundry).

 ###### 1. Clone this repository.
 ####
 ```